Get 80% off your plan for your first 3 months*

 Initial startup costs

 Initial startup costs are one-time expenses that legally and physically establish your business.
+These are the costs you pay before or on launch day.
 Common examples include:

 • Business registration fees: $60 to $300 depending on your province and business structure.
-For example, in Ontario the fee is $60 for a registration that is valid for five years.
+In Ontario, the fee is $60 for a registration that is valid for five years.

 • Legal fees: $500 to $3,000 for incorporation, contracts, or legal advice